 - Property owners that allow obstructions or debris to impact motorist visibility; or

 - Motorists who illegally park or leave their vehicles unattended in thoroughfares where they present a risk of harm.

 Liability Issues with One-Vehicle Collisions in California: Now that you can see how other parties may contribute to a single-car crash, you understand that there are legal remedies available for injured victims.
 Still, you should keep in mind some unique issues in these cases:

 - California does not require you to carry Personal Injury Protection (PIP) coverage as part of your auto insurance policy, but many motorists do carry it as an add-on.
 You may obtain amounts under PIP by filing a claim with your own insurance company regardless of fault, so a one-car accident would qualify.

 - If an external factor was the cause of the collision, you could pursue the relevant individuals or entities.
 Potential parties may include government agencies, the automaker, a parts manufacturer, a non-driving road user, or property owner.

 - Victims who were passengers in a single-car accident can file a claim with the driver’s insurance company.

 A Skilled Oakland Car Accident Lawyer Will Pursue All Legal Options

->

-> This overview of liability in one-car collisions may be helpful, but even a clear-cut auto crash claim can be daunting when you are trying to recover from your injuries.
-For more information, please contact Venardi Zurada, LLP to set up a free consultation at our offices in Oakland, Walnut Creek, or Redding, CA. We can advise you on your options after reviewing your circumstances.
+This overview of liability in one-car collisions may be helpful, but even a clear-cut auto crash claim can be daunting when you are trying to recover from your injuries.
+For more information, please contact Venardi Zurada, LLP to set up a free consultation at our offices in Oakland or Walnut Creek, CA. We can advise you on your options after reviewing your circumstances.